 You can use tools like MailHog and others, which are great for sending transactional emails.
 Many of these providers also feature a free trial that allows you to send a limited number of emails, making them ideal for testing during development.

-Today, we'll look at how to use MailHog to test mail on a local host.
+Today, we'll look at how to use MailHog to test mail on localhost.